 Liver Transplant Immunology

-The Liver Transplant Immunology SIG was created with the aim of better understanding of different aspect of immunology in the liver transplantation setting, focusing on several topics such as transplant tolerance, rejection, immunosuppression strategies, novel immunotherapy approach, immune-monitoring, possible use of cancer immunotherapy in liver transplant patients.
+The Liver Transplant Immunology Special Interest Group was created with the aim of better understanding of different aspect of immunology in the liver transplantation setting, focusing on several topics such as transplant tolerance, rejection, immunosuppression strategies, novel immunotherapy approach, immune-monitoring, possible use of cancer immunotherapy in liver transplant patients.
 The final aim is to improve the management and outcomes of liver transplanted recipients.

 The current Topic Coordinators and Steering Committees are all liver transplant professionals or immunologists with extensive prior experience in one or all of these fields.

 - Anthony Demetris, Pittsburgh, PA, USA